Measles Information For Providers

 • Immediately mask and isolate the patient.

-• Place them in a negative pressure room when available.
+• Place them in an Airborne Infection Isolation Room (AIIR) when available.

-• If one isn't available, examine them outside the facility or in a private room with the door closed.
+• If an AIIR isn't available, examine them outside the facility or in a private room with the door closed.

-• Minimize the time the patient spends in the facility.
+• Minimize the time the patient spends in the facility and in all common patient areas.

 Other precautions apply.
 Learn more: